What's Wheel Offset - Quick Guide (2023)

 However, increase that difference and you may experience a variety of problems that include:

-We’ve installed a FREE wheel and tire calculator at www.wheelsmartrims.com.
+Now it's easy.
+We've installed a FREE wheel and tire calculator and database at www.wheelsmartrims.com.

-You are invited to come in and research the information by your vehicle’s Year, Make and Model, By rim size and by tire size.
+You are invited to come in and research the information by your vehicle's Year, Make and Model, by rim size or by tire size.